 Alaka Basu is currently a Senior Fellow at the United Nations Foundation in Washington D.C., on leave from her position of professor of Development Sociology at Cornell University.
 She was the director of the South Asia Program at Cornell from 2002 to 2008.
 She has published extensively in academic and popular outlets in the areas of social demography, gender and development, and South Asian Studies.
 Basu has served on the committees on reproductive health and on population projections of the National Academy of Sciences, and on expert committees of several United Nations panels.
 She has also been a member of the governing councils of the Population Association of America, the International Union for the Scientific Study of Population, and the Population Council in New York.
 She is currently on the editorial boards of the journals Population and Development Review, and Asian Population Studies.

 Geoffrey D. Dabelko is professor and director of the Environmental Studies Program at the George V. Voinovich School of Leadership and Public Affairs at Ohio University in Athens, Ohio.
 He teaches and conducts applied research on natural resources, conflict, and peacebuilding; global environmental politics; climate change and security; and environmental leadership.
 He currently focuses on the conflict and peacebuilding potential of climate change responses and co-directs an annual environmental peacebuilding study abroad program in the Balkans.
-From 1997 to 2012, he served as director of the Environmental Change and Security Program, a nonpartisan policy forum on environment, population, and security issues at the Woodrow Wilson International Center for Scholars in Washington, D.C.
-He continues to work as a senior advisor to the Wilson Center where he collaborates with policymakers, practitioners, and scholars grappling with the complex connections that link environment, health, population, conflict, and security.
-Dabelko holds a doctorate in Government and Politics from the University of Maryland and a bachelor’s degree in political science from Duke University.
+From 1997 to 2012, he served as director of the Environmental Change and Security Program (ECSP), a nonpartisan policy forum on environment, population, and security issues at the Woodrow Wilson International Center for Scholars in Washington, D.C.
+He now serves as a senior advisor to ECSP.
+Dabelko has directed grants from a range of international and national organizations such as the UN Environment Programme, UN Foundation, and the U.S. Agency for International Development (USAID).
+He was principal investigator for USAID-funded efforts including the Health, Environment, Livelihoods, Population, and Security (HELPS) Project, and the Resources for Peace Project.
+Dabelko is co-editor of Green Planet Blues: Critical Perspectives on Global Environmental Peacemaking (2002).
+He was lead author for the fifth assessment of the Intergovernmental Panel on Climate Change Working Group II, Chapter 12 on human security released in 2014.
+Dabelko holds a doctorate in Government and Politics from the University of Maryland and a bachelor’s degree in Political Science from Duke University.

 Bert T. Edwards is an accounting/financial consultant.
 He retired from his position as executive director of the U.S. Dept. of Interior, Office of Historical Accounting, in 2010 after nine years.
 Earlier, he served as assistant secretary/CFO of the U.S. State Department from 1998 to 2001 and as a consultant from 1994 to 1998; and for 33 years with Arthur Andersen LLP, retiring as a partner.
 He has been a CPA since 1963, and has served PRB in various capacities for over 30 years.